Bank Teller Resume Format

 Work Experience

-This is the most important section.
-Arrange entries in reverse chronological order.
-For each job, state company name, position title, dates employed, and 4–6 bullet points that start with strong action verbs.
-Quantify results wherever possible.
+The most vital section.
+List your jobs in reverse chronological order.
+For each, state the company, your title, dates of employment, and 4–6 bullet points beginning with action verbs.
+Quantify results when possible to showcase impact.

 Example